fsist/future-streams/README.md

 ## High-level description

-Note: the Scaladoc for the two main types, such as `Source` and `Sink`, is the authoritative reference for details of behavior.
+Note: the Scaladoc for the main types, such as `Source` and `Sink`, is the authoritative reference for details of behavior.
 This is only a summary.

 A stream contains one or more `StreamInput`s and one or more `StreamOutput`s, and zero or more `Transform`ers and